 Be interested.
 Ask questions.
 Add value.

-A word of caution, while LinkedIn’s message area resembles other instant messaging platforms like Facebook Messenger rather than email, it would be a mistake to treat it the same way.
-Ensure your response is professional and well-written, remember it is a business network.
+A word of caution: while LinkedIn message area resembles those of other instant messaging platforms, such as Facebook Messenger, it would be a mistake to use it in the same informal fashion.

-Stay top of mind with your network and build your authority on your topic, by taking a minute or two every day to post a status update.
+Stay top of mind with your network and build your authority on your topic by taking a minute or two to post a status update every day.

-Unlike Facebook or the other social platforms, ensure you are sharing valuable content that’s of specific interest and value to your network.
-Keep in mind that what you consider high-value and what they believe is high-value may be different.
+Keep in mind that what you consider high-value and what your prospects believe is high-value may be different.